adrianlebar/manager-README/README.md

 - Do send an agenda with your meeting invitations.
 I have been known to decline meeting invites without agendas.
 - Do tell me if there's a better way.
 Be prepared with data.
 Data wins arguments, remember?
 - Do adopt a learning mentality.
 This is a trait I value above almost all others (Honesty is another one).
-- Do oOwn your own career growth.
+- Do own your own career growth.
 I am here to coach, I am here to help.
 But it's your career and you have to live it.
 - Do guard your time preciously.
 You don’t get it back, so make sure you’re using it wisely.
 - Do have a life outside work.
 This is so critical I cannot stress it enough.
 - Do lead from the front.
 This means being the change you want to see.